Arjun0606/builderOS/FIRM_KNOWLEDGE_BASE.md

 ```
 Lawyer: "Draft legal notice for cheque bounce"

-AI: [Searches firm's 500 past cheque bounce cases]
+AI: [Searches firm's database for past cheque bounce cases]
-    [Finds 50 successful cases]
+   [Finds 5 most relevant successful cases via vector search]
-    [Analyzes winning patterns]
-    [References similar case from 2019]
+   [Sends them as temporary context to Claude API]
+   [Claude reads context, generates response, forgets context]

    Generates:
-    - Notice in firm's established style
+   - Notice using firm's past case style as reference
-    - Uses language from past wins
+   - Language patterns from successful past notices
-    - References: "Similar to Case No. ABC/2019 where
+   - "Based on your Case No. ABC/2019 where
-      we successfully recovered ₹15L"
+     you recovered ₹15L, here's a similar approach..."
-    - Includes arguments that worked for THIS firm
+   - Arguments that worked in firm's past cases
-    - Cites precedents this firm has used successfully
+   - Precedents firm has cited successfully before

+   Note: AI doesn't "remember" these cases permanently.
+   It reads them for THIS query only, then forgets.
 ```

 **Value:** Saves 2-3 hours + higher success rate + firm's institutional knowledge